 Meaningful points of convergence around a number of basic principles and rules are needed to protect new legal entities that, in addition to humans, have imposed themselves before moral scrutiny: non-human animals, nature and the ecosystem, future generations, nonetheless without placing rigid preventive constraints on freedom of research and science.

-BIOETHICS AND BIOLAW
+LAW AND TECHNOSCIENE, BIOETHICS AND BIOLAW

 Bioethics and Biolaw have been brought (back) to the spotlight of public attention on a variety of issues related to Life Sciences, among which the most recent developments in the biomedical sciences and “frontier research” are undeniably of paramount relevance.